This post contains affiliate links.

 It isn’t only the physical stuff that can weigh us down though – our online life can get overly cluttered too.

 If your inbox is over-flowing, your smartphone busy with unused apps or your desktop in a mess, it’s time for a spring clean!
-Sign up for my free 3 day challenge here to declutter your digital life:
+Sign up for my online here to declutter your digital life:

 5. Anger Towards Others